College Recruiter, Undergraduates

 Here you will draw, paint, and get your hands dirty!
 Whether you're focused on molding clay, pouring hot metal or sewing up a storm, we have the visual art and design program for you.
 I invite you to check out our Programs of Study you can pursue, then read the suggested curriculum guides to see what classes you will be taking.

 Whether you're seeking help for your college math requirement or writing assignments to recommendations about where to see art or find art supplies, the CVAD Resources web pages are full of information about student services, ways to pay for college and how to find a job.

 As the nation's 26th largest public university, UNT offers 97 bachelor's, 81 master's and 35 doctoral degree programs, many nationally recognized.
 Students and faculty earn top awards for their academic, research and civic achievements.
-And the university has been named one of America's 100 Best College Buys® for 17 consecutive years and is listed as a “Best in the West” college by The Princeton Review.
+And the university has been named one of America's 100 Best College Buys® since 1995 and is listed as a “Best in the West” college by The Princeton Review.
 UNT offers the best education value of any public research university in Texas and is committed to providing the best educational experience in the state to help students succeed and to help Texas and the nation grow stronger and more competitive.

 UNT is now ranked 121st among the nation's top public schools, according to U.S. News & World Report’s 2021 Best College Rankings released this week.
 That's up from 140th last year, and among all U.S. universities, UNT ranks 249th, up from 281st.
 In social mobility — how well we graduate students who receive federal Pell Grants, the majority of which go to students with annual combined family incomes of less than $20,000 — UNT rank 44th, up from 96th.
 UNT also has impressive rankings in USNWR's graduate school and online program lists.